Learning how to deal with Crossroads junction!

 As a learner driver, it’s important to understand the different types of crossroad junctions as it will allow you to anticipate and deal with potential hazards associated with it.

-Who has priority at an unmarked crossroads?
-No one has priority at an unmarked crossroads.
-As can be seen in the diagram of the unmarked crossroads, the red car is attempting to make a right turn from the junction but their vision is obscured by parked cars that the orange car is overtaking.
 Due to the lack of warning signs for the impending crossroads, no road markings to provide drivers with a clue that they must give way, unmarked crossroads can be difficult to locate.
-In an unfamiliar area, it can be easy to simply drive through an unmarked crossroads without realising it was even there until too late.
+In an unfamiliar area, it can be easy to simply drive through an unmarked crossroads without realizing it was even there until too late.
 Keep an eye out for gaps in buildings, hedges, fences or parked cars to provide you with advanced warning of an unmarked crossroads.Unmarked crossroads can often be ‘closed’ or ‘blind junctions’ making them difficult to locate and see around.
 See road junctions for further information on closed junctions.
-If pulling out of a closed unmarked crossroads, a good level of clutch control and continuous quick observations may be required.
+If pulling out of a closed unmarked crossroads, a good level of clutch control and continuous quick observations may be req

 From the diagram of the marked crossroads, the yellow car is moving along the major road and the red car is giving way on the minor road, wishing to turn right onto the major road.
 A marked crossroad junction will have road markings warning motorists that they must give way to traffic on the major road and a give way sign may also be present.

 Moving out of marked crossroads is similar to a typical marked T-junction with the exception that extra attention and observations will be needed for the road opposite to allow for any vehicles wishing to join the major road.
 No one has priority from the opposite roads where vehicles wish to join the major